vsmjs/vsm-dictionary-local/README.md

 ## Interactive demo in the browser

-Run `npm run demo` to start an interactive demo of (only) the string-search functionality.
+Run `npm run demo` to start an interactive demo of (only) the string-search functionality, based on example data.
 This opens a browser page with an input-field to search on [demoData.js](demo/demoData.js).

 The demo works by making a Webpack dev-server bundle all source code (VsmDictionaryLocal and its dependencies) and serve it to the browser.
+This is useful during development, to see immediate effects of changes to the source code (excl. the demo code).

+(For normal use in browsers, just include the browser-build via a &lt;script&gt;-tag, see above).